Historical Tuning: Rediscover the Classical Sound World

 KEY CHARACTERISTICS CREATED BY UNEQUAL TEMPERAMENTS

-It means that some keys and intervals will be less acoustically pure than others, creating a vast world of harmonic colors.
-And, this leads to key characteristics.
+It means that some keys are more or less acoustically pure than others, giving each key a unique quality and character.
+This creates a vast world of harmonic colors called key characteristics.

-Due to the various unequal intervals, each key — and all of its chords — has a unique quality and character.
-These unique characteristics were known and exploited by composers.
-In the 18th century, composer Christian Schubart detailed the descriptions that were popular for all of the major and minor keys.
+These key characteristics were known and exploited by composers.
+In the 18th century, poet and composer Christian Schubart wrote descriptions that were popular for all of the major and minor keys.

 Here are a few examples:

 Perhaps the most unstable key in this system is F-sharp minor.
 You have to really search to find music written in this key.
-All of the intervals are narrow.
+All of the intervals are narrow, producing a heightened sense of tension.

-If you’re interested in going deeper into this topic, then I highly recommend reading Dr. Rita Steblin’s A History of Key Characteristics in the Eighteenth and Early Nineteenth Centuries.
+If you’d like to go deeper, then I highly recommend reading Dr. Rita Steblin’s A History of Key Characteristics in the Eighteenth and Early Nineteenth Centuries.

 Daniel Maltz